Anthony Brown (quarterback): Baltimore Ravens

 Brown signed with the Baltimore Ravens as an undrafted free agent on May 6, 2022.
 He was waived on August 30, and signed to the practice squad the next day.
 He was elevated from the practice squad on December 11 to backup Tyler Huntley due to an injury to Lamar Jackson.
 On the same day, he made his first career appearance in Week 14 against the Pittsburgh Steelers after Huntley was knocked out of the game with a concussion.
 Brown completed 3 of 5 passes for 16 yards and helped the Ravens win 16–14.
 He was signed to the active roster on December 31.
 Brown would start in the Ravens Week 18 game against the Cincinnati Bengals due to Jackson and Huntley being injured.
 He threw for 286 yards, but also committed three turnovers as the Ravens lost 16–27.

 On August 29, 2023, Brown was waived by the Ravens and re-signed to the practice squad.
 He was released on September 4.

 Las Vegas Raiders

 On January 8, 2024, Brown signed a reserve/future contract with the Las Vegas Raiders.
 He was waived on August 16.

 Buffalo Bills (first stint)

 On August 20, 2024, Brown signed with the Buffalo Bills, but was waived five days later.

 Arizona Cardinals

 On October 22, 2024, Brown was signed to the Arizona Cardinals' practice squad.

 Buffalo Bills (second stint)

-After his practice squad contract with the Cardinals expired, Brown was signed to the Buffalo Bills' practice squad ahead of their game with the Baltimore Ravens, primarily to serve as the scout team quarterback in practice, as Brown was familiar with Lamar Jackson's style of play.
+After his practice squad contract with the Cardinals expired, Brown was signed to the Bills' practice squad ahead of their game with the Baltimore Ravens, primarily to serve as the scout team quarterback in practice, as Brown was familiar with Lamar Jackson's style of play.
 Brown was released following the game (which the Bills won) on January 22, 2025.